Diyonsaldanha/CarPoolSpot/README.md

 ## Contact 📧

-If you have any questions or need assistance, feel free to reach out to our team at diyonsaldanha@gmail.com .
+If you have any questions or need assistance, feel free to reach at diyonsaldanha@gmail.com .

 CarPoolSpot fosters shared mobility, contributing to reduced traffic congestion and a greener planet 🌎.
 Join us in revolutionizing the way people commute and make transportation smarter, more efficient, and environmentally responsible 🌟.